 Since the dawn of the social media age, viral success has been a PR goal.
 The idea of scoring maximum coverage for little outlay is often too exciting to pass up.
 But that doesn't mean companies should chase this goal recklessly.
 There are a huge number of risks, and campaigns designed for viral sharing often run the risk of failure.
 Actually getting brand content to spread organically requires a little luck - and a careful grasp of the media.

-Viral success doesn't spring up out of thin air.
+Tracking the influencers Viral success doesn't spring up out of thin air.
 The sharing and spread of stories are spearheaded by well-connected personalities, and PR decisions are increasingly involving these influencers.
 Forbes contributor John Hall recently explained that in 2017 and beyond, organizations will be able to keep better track of the influential voices in their particular fields.
 By doing so, they can decide where to focus their efforts.

 Getting content to draw viral attention likely won't be a one-step process.
 Trial and error can become PR departments' tactic of choice.
 Media intelligence makes this possible, with mentions and attribution checked in real time.
 One campaign that draws some attention can lead to another that specifically targets the main influencers in the industry.
 Hall specified that once PR professionals have detailed knowledge about how information spreads, they have a much better chance of achieving viral status.

 When it comes to viral success and failure, avoiding the latter may be more important than achieving the former.
 Well-informed PR teams with strong media intelligence components will be able to achieve this goal, while others may stumble.